Winnetou: Comic strip adaptations

-In the 1950s Croatian comic book artist Walter Neugebauer finished his 1930s comic book adaptation of Karl May's stories.
-Serbian artist Aleksandar Hecl also drew one.
+In the 1950s Yugoslavian comic book artist Walter Neugebauer finished his 1930s comic book adaptation of Karl May's stories.
+Another Yugoslavian artist Aleksandar Hecl also drew one.
 Belgian comics artist Willy Vandersteen created a whole series of comics based on May's stories, simply titled Karl May (1962–1977).
 More notable Winnetou comic strip adaptations were done by Spanish writer and artist Juan Arranz for the Dutch comic strip weekly Sjors between 1963 and 1970.
 Most of these stories were also published in comic strip albums and were syndicated to other European countries.
 Two Hungarian authors named Horváth Tibor and Zórád Ernö collaborated on yet another comic version in 1957.
-In Germany, Helmut Nickel also adapted the source material, published bi-weekly from 1962 to 1966.
+In West Germany, Helmut Nickel also adapted the source material, published bi-weekly from 1962 to 1966.